yunquna/pdfcrop/README.md

 ## How It Works

-pdfcrop uses **rendering-based detection** (like Ghostscript):
+pdfcrop uses **rendering-based detection** with **parallel processing**:
-1. Renders each PDF page to a bitmap using [hayro](https://github.com/LaurenzV/hayro)
+1. Renders PDF pages to bitmaps in parallel using [hayro](https://github.com/LaurenzV/hayro) and [rayon](https://github.com/rayon-rs/rayon)
 2. Scans pixels to find the bounding box of non-white content
 3. Converts pixel coordinates back to PDF points
 4. Applies margins and sets the CropBox

-This approach is simple, accurate, and automatically handles annotations, rotated text, transformed graphics, and all PDF features.
+This approach is simple, accurate, and automatically handles annotations, rotated text, transformed graphics, and all PDF features. **Multi-page PDFs are processed in parallel** for optimal performance.

 ### File Size Behavior